wangxj03/ai-cookbook/anthropic-webui/README.md

 just run
 ```

-Chat with OpenWebUI at http://localhost:3000
+Visit OpenWebUI at http://localhost:3000 to chat with anthropic models